 System call interface

 The SCI is a thin layer that provides the means to perform function calls from user space into the kernel.
 As discussed previously, this interface can be architecture dependent, even within the same processor family.
 The SCI is actually an interesting function-call multiplexing and demultiplexing service.
 You can find the SCI implementation in ./linux/kernel, as well as architecture-dependent portions in ./linux/arch.
-More details for this component are available in the Resources section.

 Process management is focused on the execution of processes.
 In the kernel, these are called threads and represent an individual virtualization of the processor (thread code, data, stack, and CPU registers).
 In user space, the term process is typically used, though the Linux implementation does not separate the two concepts (processes and threads).
 The kernel provides an application program interface (API) through the SCI to create a new process (fork, exec, or Portable Operating System Interface [POSIX] functions), stop a process (kill, exit), and communicate and synchronize between them (signal, or POSIX mechanisms).

 Also in process management is the need to share the CPU between the active threads.
 The kernel implements a novel scheduling algorithm that operates in constant time, regardless of the number of threads vying for the CPU.
 This is called the O(1) scheduler, denoting that the same amount of time is taken to schedule one thread as it is to schedule many.
 The O(1) scheduler also supports multiple processors (called Symmetric MultiProcessing, or SMP).
 You can find the process management sources in ./linux/kernel and architecture-dependent sources in ./linux/arch).
-You can learn more about this algorithm in the Resources section.

 Another important resource that's managed by the kernel is memory.
 For efficiency, given the way that the hardware manages virtual memory, memory is managed in what are called pages (4KB in size for most architectures).
 Linux includes the means to manage the available memory, as well as the hardware mechanisms for physical and virtual mappings.